nextgis/docs_ngcom/source/tutorial_webgis.rst

 A new vector layer is created inside Web GIS.

-You can now add it to Web Maps and publish it via OGC services.
+You can now add it to Web Maps and `publish it via OGC services <https://docs.nextgis.com/docs_ngcom/source/tutorial_webgis.html#publish-ogc-api-features-service>`_.

 But first we'll add some features to the newly created layer using Web interface.